 Mini Cooper Guerrilla Marketing Campaign

 To end their 99-Euro a month campaign, Mini Cooper wanted to do something out of the box.
 Hence, they and their creative team came up with an idea of placing empty cardboard boxes over the leftover Christmas Garbage in the city.
-This campaign cost them less than 5,000 Euro, and created a buzz around the city.
-It was a clever idea of showing how small and affordable mini is.
-This was a great step towards clever brand positioning strategy.
+This campaign cost them less than €5,000 and created a buzz around the city.
+It was a clever idea to show how small and affordable Mini is.
+This was a significant step towards creating a favourable brand positioning.

-Adidas Guerrilla Marketing Campaign
+How To Launch A Guerrilla Marketing Campaign

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
-Tell us what you think of this article in the comment section.
+Tell us what you think of this article on guerrilla marketing in the comment section.